 Home

-What’s James been doing?
+What’s James doing?

 From 2020-2022 James was studio manager at The Green Board Game Co.
 Ltd., a UK-based games studio that is part of the Asmodee Group of companies.
 He was responsible for completely revamping, re-artworking and relaunching the BrainBox line of educational games to a global market.